DendriteHQ/SOMA/docs/miner/scoring.md

 ## Explore path

-This scoring path is used for:
+This path is used for:

 - `swe_explorer_explore`